-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b). \square

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act).
+Yes \square No \boxtimes

-Yes $\Box$ No $\boxtimes$ As of June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter, there was no established public market for the registrant's common stock, par value \$0.01 per share.
-The registrant's common stock began trading on the New York Stock Exchange on October 3, 2022.
-The number of shares outstanding of the registrant's common stock as of February 17, 2023 was 42,084,591.
+The aggregate market value of voting stock held by non-affiliates of the registrant as of June 30, 2023 (the last business day of the registrant's most recently completed second fiscal quarter) was approximately \$403.1 million, based on the closing price of \$13.15 for shares of the registrant's common stock as reported for such date by the New York Stock Exchange.

+The number of shares outstanding of the registrant's common stock as of February 16, 2024 was 44,271,263.

-DOCUMENTS INCORPORATED BY REFERENCE:
+$\label{local-decomposition} \textbf{DOCUMENTS INCORPORATED BY REFERENCE:}$

-Portions of the registrant's Proxy Statement for the registrant's 2023 Annual Meeting of Stockholders will be filed with the Commission within 120 days after the close of the registrant's 2022 fiscal year and are incorporated by reference in Part III of this Annual Report on Form 10-K to the extent stated herein.
+Portions of the registrant's Proxy Statement for the registrant's 2024 Annual Meeting of Stockholders will be filed with the Commission within 120 days after the close of the registrant's 2023 fiscal year and are incorporated by reference in Part III of this Annual Report on Form 10-K to the extent stated herein.